gpazevedo/quiz/README.md

 The backend runs on AWS and provides this GraphQL API.

-AppSync provides a transformation layer to talk to DynamoDB, ElasticSearch, and other services to through custom AWS Lambdas functions.
+AppSync provides a transformation layer to talk to DynamoDB, ElasticSearch, and other services through custom AWS Lambdas functions.
 So, with AppSync, our web service is separated into static files, which are coming out of Amazon S3 and optionally through CloudFront, and GraphQL Queries, which are the API calls to the service.
 Those hit AppSync, and then, AppSync has Resolvers that take the GraphQL Queries and hit the correct backends.
-So, we can have RDS file Lambda.
 We can use ElasticSearch if we want to provide search features like searching over information about images, searching for other users, that sort of thing,